squaredup/terraform-provider-squaredup/docs/resources/workspace.md

 page_title: "squaredup_workspace Resource - terraform-provider-squaredup"
 subcategory: ""
 description: |-
-  Each workspace has its own dashboards, data sources, monitors and scopes.
+  Each workspace has its own dashboards, data sources, monitors and scopes
 ---

 # squaredup_workspace (Resource)

-Each workspace has its own dashboards, data sources, monitors and scopes.
+Each workspace has its own dashboards, data sources, monitors and scopes

 ## Example Usage